MattMS/my-thoughts/on/describing_projects/README.md

 - Account managers want to create new accounts and reset passwords.

-- System managers want to know the usage and growth rate of storage so they know when they need to increase the capacity.
+- System admins want to know the usage and growth rate of storage so they know when they need to increase the capacity.

-This list specifies the types of users and their main goals.
+You can even give names to the user types to make it easier to refer to them, like Gary the group manager, Anna the account manager and Sam the system admin.

 ## Use stories to describe features